intel/disease-prediction/README.md

 **Note:** See this dataset's applicable license for terms and conditions.
 Intel Corporation does not own the rights to this dataset and does not confer any rights to it.

+This reference kit offers three options for running the fine-tuning and inference processes:

+- Docker
+- Argo Workflows on K8s Using Helm
+- Bare Metal

+Details about each of these methods can be found below.

 ## Run Using Docker
 Follow these instructions to set up and run our provided Docker image.
 For running on bare metal, see the [bare metal](#run-using-bare-metal) instructions.